AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-14-nara-japan.md

 ![View from Nigatsu-do Temple]({{ "assets/nara-japan/nigatsu-do.jpeg" | absolute_url }})
 > Gazing out over the countryside from Nigatsu-do Temple

 Overall, the trip didn’t take more than 4 or 5 hours, but it was absolutely worth the time and money spent to get down to this region of Japan from Kyoto.
-I ended up going back to Kyoto for the night, but this was just before I left for my final Japanese destination, Osaka! (coming soon)
+I ended up going back to Kyoto for the night, but this was just before I left for my final Japanese destination, [Osaka!]({{ site.baseurl }}{% post_url 2019-08-15-osaka-japan %})

 > Want more?
 Check out an overview of my Japan trip [here!]({{ site.baseurl }}{% post_url 2019-08-07-japan-land-of-the-rising-sun %})